Prompt Guidelines

 Sushi Dogs art prompts will ask you to meet one of four difficulty levels: beginner, intermediate, advanced, or expert.
 These levels essentially describe the level of detail that your artwork must have in order to satisfy the prompt's requirements.

 This is the most challenging level of drawing prompt!
-For expert-level art prompts, simply take your flat-colored and shaded character drawing and place it in an environment.
-At this level, we are aiming to create a scenic illustration, so please be sure that your background is not too abstract (However, your background does not need to be overly complex or detailed).
+At this level, we are aiming to create a scenic illustration, so please be sure that your background contains dimensions and elements.

 Prompt artwork may be above the required level, but cannot be below it.
 For example, if a prompt calls for intermediate level artwork, you are welcome to submit artwork at the advanced or expert level, but you cannot submit artwork at the beginner level.